philips-labs/terraform-aws-github-runner/docs/index.md

 ### Instance Termination Watcher

+!!!
+Warning

-> This feature is Beta, changes will not trigger a major release as long in beta.
+    This feature is Beta, changes will not trigger a major release as long in beta.

 The Instance Termination Watcher is creating log and optional metrics for termination of instances.
 Currently only spot termination warnings are watched.
 See [configuration](configuration/) for more details.

+### Job Retry

+!!!
+Warning

+    This feature is Beta, changes will not trigger a major release as long in beta.

+The Job Retry will allow you to retry scaling when a job is not started.
+When enabled the scale up lambda will send a retry message to the a SQS queue.
+The job retry lambda will check after a delay if the job is still queued.
+And if so it will send a retry command de the scale up lambda via SQS.
+The feature is designed to be used with ephemeral runners.
+The feature is opt in, it will not be created by default.

+Consequences of enabling the feature are:
+- Increase of calls to the GitHub API, could cause reaching the rate limit.
+- Could create new instance when job are not started caused by other failures, resulting in more costs and useless instance creation.

 ### Security